mohitraipr/test_kotty_track/README.md

 If an employee is absent on the Saturday before or the Monday after a Sunday, that Sunday is treated as an unpaid absence.
 When both the Saturday and the following Monday are missed, the weekend becomes a "sandwich" and all three days—Saturday, Sunday and Monday—are deducted from the employee's salary.
+If no attendance record exists for the adjacent day (for example at the start of a month or for a new employee), the Sunday is not automatically marked absent.
+Only explicit `absent` or `one punch only` entries trigger the deduction.

 The salary view lists each day's hours worked along with a note explaining any deductions, so supervisors can easily trace why pay was reduced.